ruediger-hauck/labassignment5/README.md

 7. Upload the following to canvas:

     a.
-Respond to the following reflection question and upload your response to canvas in the file **NAME_reflection.txt**
+Respond to the following reflection question and upload your response to canvas in a file called **NAME_reflection.txt**

     *Reflect on how you currently manage your documents and code, particularly content associated with publishable work.
 Would it stand up to a reproducibility     test?
 Why do you think it is important (or not) to assess the reproducibility of your work?*